Formulary

 Rescue short-acting bronchodilators should be prescribed to all patients for immediate symptom relief.

-Group C typical presentation
+Group E typical presentation

-• At least 2 moderate exacerbations per year, or at least one leading to hospitalisation
+• At least 2 moderate exacerbations per year, or at least one leading to hospitalisation (regardless of MRC grade / CAT score)

 Recommended inhaled treatment

-• 18 micrograms (one capsule) once daily, or
+• One inhalation once daily, or

-• 5 micrograms (2 puffs) once daily, or
+• Two inhalations once daily, or

 Review